escabe/org.escabe.lidl/README.txt

-supermarket icon by Bernar Novalyi from the Noun Project Christmas tree icon by Stanislav Levin from the Noun Project Door with Window icon by Vectors Market from the Noun Project
+supermarket icon by Bernar Novalyi from the Noun Project Christmas tree icon by Stanislav Levin from the Noun Project Door with Window icon by Vectors Market from the Noun Project motion sensor icon by Arthur Shlain from the Noun Project